-Allergen alert: This product contains beef tallow preserved with mixed-tocopherols (form of vitamin e), ground yellow corn, corn gluten meal, soybean meal, soybean hulls, dried cheese powder, yellow 5, red 40 and blue 2 which may be problematic for cats who suffer from beef, corn, soy, dairy or artifical colors food allergies.
+Allergen alert: This product contains beef tallow preserved with mixed-tocopherols, salmon meal, ground yellow corn, corn gluten meal, soybean meal, soybean hulls, dried cheese powder, yellow 5, red 40 and blue 2 which may be problematic for cats who suffer from beef, seafood, corn, soy, dairy or artifical colors food allergies.

 All the product information on this page is based on data collected from

 the manufacturer's product website as retrieved on